electronicarts/mesh2splat/README.md

 │  ├─ texture_normal_x.<png/jpeg/etc.>
 │
 ```
-Naming of the textures is not important, but make sure they are in the same folder as the `.gltf/.glb` 3D model.
+**Naming of the textures is not important**, but make sure they are in the same folder as the `.gltf/.glb` 3D model you are converting.

 ## Known issues